NotLeo27/Create-TaskQuestions/Answers.md

 ```

 Input = Categories of quotes
 Function = Grabs the API and converts it into a Json file.
 If it successfully fetches the item, it creates an object that has the item's author, quote, and category.
-It puts this quote into a history and then pushes the quote into a temporary
+It puts this quote into a history and then appends it to the temporary list.
+After checking for the current quote, it creates a card based off the quote.